 It will not cost very little

-The process will obviously have a price: according to ABI Research estimates, spending on the internet of things will rise to 120 billion euros worldwide by 2021, growing again in the following years.
+The process will obviously have a price: According to ABI Research estimates, spending on the Internet of Things will rise to 120 billion euros worldwide by 2021, growing further in the following years.

 Alongside smart TVs, manufacturers are investing in research and development of new home security and monitoring systems.

-By 2023, the security component will account for 22.6% of the smart home market.
-Slightly disconnected, audio and lighting systems respectively at 15.4% and 11.8%.
+By 2023 the security component will account for 22.6% of the smart home market.
+Not far behind, audio and lighting systems at 15.4% and 11.8% respectively.

 Why will security be paramount?